FutuneAI/ai-visibility-framework/components/entity-definition.md

 Where the brand is headquartered, where it operates, and what markets it serves should be clearly and consistently stated.

 Geographic identity is particularly important for international brands, where the same company may be described differently in different language environments.
-A Chinese manufacturer expanding to English-speaking markets may be described with inconsistent geographic framing — sometimes as a "China-based manufacturer," sometimes with no geographic context, sometimes with its international subsidiary as the implied entity.
+A Chinese manufacturer expanding to English-speaking markets may be described with inconsistent geographic framing, sometimes as a "China-based manufacturer," sometimes with no geographic context, sometimes with its international subsidiary as the implied entity.

 **What to define:**
 - Headquarters location (city and country)
 - Primary markets served (by geography or by industry vertical)
-- Operational scale indicators (approximate employee count, annual revenue range, production capacity — whichever is most relevant and verifiable)
+- Operational scale indicators (approximate employee count, annual revenue range, production capacity, whichever is most relevant and verifiable)
-- Entity relationships (parent company, subsidiaries, operating brands — clarify the structure)
+- Entity relationships (parent company, subsidiaries, operating brands, need to clarify the structure)

 ### 4. Differentiation claims

-What makes this brand distinct from others in its category should be expressed in specific, verifiable terms — not generic quality claims.
+What makes this brand distinct from others in its category should be expressed in specific, verifiable terms, rather than merely making generalized claims of quality.

 Generic differentiation ("committed to quality," "customer-first approach," "innovative solutions") contributes nothing to entity definition.
 Every brand in a category makes these claims.
 They create no distinction in a model's representation.

-Specific differentiation does: named certifications, documented performance metrics, specific application contexts, named customer segments, verifiable track records.
+Specific differentiation does: named certifications, documented performance metrics, specific application contexts, named customer segments, and verifiable track records.
 These create a distinct position in semantic space that a model can represent and retrieve.

 **What to specify:**
 - Technical certifications and standards compliance (with the standards named explicitly)